Fifth and Madison Avenues buses: M2

 The M2 follows the same route as the M1 north until East 110th Street, where it turns west.
 It travels around Duke Ellington Circle and along Central Park North to Adam Clayton Powell Jr. Boulevard and turns right (north).
 The M2 follows 7th Avenue (as it is locally known) until West 155th Street, where it turns left and then turns right onto Edgecombe Avenue.
 The M2 follows Edgecombe Avenue to West 165th Street, and terminates at West 168th Street and Audubon Avenue.
 It follows the same route south, except using Fifth Avenue instead of Madison.

-The M2 runs as a limited-stop service, making limited stops south of 110th Street with no local service during the daytime.
+The M2 also has a limited-stop variant, making limited stops south of 110th Street with no local service during the daytime.
 At other times, it runs local only.
+Some northbound buses may terminate at 7th Avenue and 145th Street.

 M3

-The M3 follows the same route as the M2, except it continues west past Powell Boulevard along West 110th Street to Manhattan Avenue.
+The M3 follows the same route as the M2, except it continues west past Adam Clayton Powell Jr. Boulevard along West 110th Street to Manhattan Avenue.
 It follows Manhattan Avenue, which becomes St. Nicholas Avenue.
-At 190th Street, the northbound M3 turns west, then continues north along Amsterdam Avenue to a terminus on Fort George Avenue.
-Southbound buses begin on Fort George Avenue and continue down St. Nicholas Avenue, Manhattan Avenue, Central Park North, and Fifth Avenue.
+At 190th Street, the northbound M3 turns east, then continues north along Amsterdam Avenue to a terminus at St. Nicholas Avenue and West 192nd Street.
+Southbound buses begin on St. Nicholas Avenue and West 192nd Street and continue down St. Nicholas Avenue, Manhattan Avenue, Central Park North, and Fifth Avenue.
 During late nights the M3 terminates at St. Nicholas Avenue and West 125th Street.

 M4

 The M4 begins at the intersection of East 32nd Street and Fifth Avenue in Midtown Manhattan.
 It turns left onto Madison Avenue and follows the same route as the M3 from here, except it continues west past Manhattan Avenue along West 110th Street, then Cathedral Parkway, to Broadway.
 The M4 turns north onto Broadway and travels along Broadway to West 165th Street.
 At 165th Street, the M4 turns left and then immediately turns right onto Fort Washington Avenue.
-The M4 continues up Ft.
-Washington Avenue to the entrance of Fort Tryon Park.
+The M4 continues up Fort Washington Avenue to the entrance of Fort Tryon Park.
 When The Cloisters Museum is open, the M4 continues north along Margaret Corbin Drive to the entrance to the museum.

-M4 buses make limited-stops in the peak direction during weekday rush hours (downtown in the morning, uptown in the evening),making limited stops south of 157th Street while also making local stops along 110th Street.
+M4 buses make limited-stops in the peak direction during weekday rush hours (downtown in the morning, uptown in the evening), making limited stops south of 157th Street while also making local stops along 110th Street.
 Local service runs at all other times.
+Some northbound buses may terminate at Broadway and 135th Street.